lierdakil/hoip/README.md

 Aside from the ususal `cargo build --release`, this repo is a Nix flake, so you can build via `nix build`.
 Aside from the `default` output, it also provides `static` output for static musl builds, and apps to run it ad-hoc.
 So in principle you can test-drive via `nix run github:lierdakil/hoip#server` and `nix run github:lierdakil/hoip#client` respectively.

+### Cross-compilation

+The flake exposes `pkgsCross` set, so you can try to build via `nix build .#pkgsCross.<target>.hid-over-ip`.
+This is only validated to work for `aarch64-multiplatform-musl`, however, so if things go wrong, you're on your own.

 ## Stability

 While this works mostly fine, I make no guarantees about not changing something